janderland/fql/readme.md

 - [ ] Standardize the encoding of primitives (int, float, bool) as FDB values.
 - [ ] Provide a CLI for exploring & downloading/uploading
-  large amounts of data to on FDB cluster.
+  large amounts of data to an FDB cluster.

 Here is the [syntax definiton](syntax.ebnf) for the query language.